albbaous/GWAS_phenotype/README.md

 #### 1. Handle Zero Values

-If the raw value is 0 or less, add 1 to make it compatible with log-transformation
+If the raw observed value is 0, add 1 to make it compatible with log-transformation

 #### 2. Log Transformation